What is a Tree Diagram?

 When to Use a Tree Diagram

-- After an affinity diagram or relations diagram has uncovered key issues.
+- After an affinity diagram or interrelationship diagram has uncovered key issues

 Tree Diagram Procedure

 - Develop a statement of the goal, project, plan, problem, or whatever is being studied.
 Write it at the top (for a vertical tree) or far left (for a horizontal tree) of your work surface.

 - Ask a question that will lead you to the next level of detail.
 For example:

 - For a goal, action plan, or work breakdown structure, ask: "What tasks must be done to accomplish this?" or "How can this be accomplished?"

 - For root-cause analysis, ask: "What causes this?" or "Why does this happen?"